 It’s undeniable, we live in a digital world; everything is electronic, online and instant.
 When it comes to careers, it’s no different.
 Your managers, colleagues and customers are likely to turn to the internet to check out your credentials.
 That’s where LinkedIn comes in.

-Employers and recruiters regularly use the network to conduct searches that will allow them to find the perfect candidates for their opportunities.
+Hiring managers and recruiters regularly use the network to conduct searches that will allow them to find the perfect candidates for their opportunities.
 If your profile summary catches the attention of the right recruiter, your dream job could come to you!

-The formula for summary success
+The formula for a great summary

-While everyone’s summary will be different and there are varying types of these introductory profiles, there are a few set pointers to bear in mind.
+While everyone’s summary section will be different and there are varying types of these introductory profiles, there are a few set pointers to bear in mind.
 When writing your LinkedIn summary, consider the following.

 Tell a story – The best LinkedIn profile summaries are those that read like cohesive stories.
 Writing a summary that flows means that people will want to keep reading.
 It’s also a great way of summarising your experience and tying it all together to show how you’ve got to where you are.
 Summaries that tell a tale are much more memorable than those that are solely lists of achievements and past work positions.